Meetings & Committees

 This committee deals with issues related to the park and activities in it.
 It also working with others on redesigning the park.

-Past Meeting: The Advisory Committee met on Oct.
-27 and Sept.
-22 to discuss progress on capital/design for park improvements and Levitt Pavilion, safety concerns, feeding, rodent abatement/trash receptacles, fall activations and maintenance.
+Past Meeting: The Advisory Committee met on March 22 to discuss progress on capital and design for park improvements and the Levitt Pavilion.
+Safety threat records were low for February and are looking good for March thus far

 Advocacy Committee